jviereck/node-pdfreader/Readme.md

 ## Is there windows support?

-No. I just haven't tested the special node-canvas build on windows, so I've disabled windows support.
+Not for rendering.
+I just haven't tested the special node-canvas build on windows, so I've disabled windows support.

 ## Can you please implement X?